EDCD/EDMarketConnector/docs/Releasing.md

    1. `.github/workflows/windows-build.yml` needs updating to have the GitHub based build use the correct version.
+   2. `ChangeLog.md` - The `We now test against, and package with, Python M.m.P.` line.

 1. Major or Minor level changes: